 When elderly individuals are no longer able to care for themselves independently, they often rely on family members, in-home caregivers, or nursing home providers to get the level of assistance they require.
-In many cases, there are multiple people who are collaborating in an older person’s care, which makes it that much more important to be able to identify the signs of elder abuse.
-Unfortunately, elder abuse is a very common occurrence that affects approximately 1 in 6 Americans over the age of 60, as reported by the World Health Organization (WHO).
+For instance, there are multiple people who are collaborating in an older person’s care, which makes it that much more important to be able to identify the signs of elder abuse.
+Consequently, elder abuse is a very common occurrence that affects approximately 1 in 6 Americans over the age of 60, as reported by the World Health Organization (WHO).

-It can be difficult to detect the early signs of elder abuse if you don’t know what to look for.
+However, it can be difficult to detect the early signs of elder abuse if you don’t know what to look for.
 The elderly victim may be too scared to report the abuse themselves, or they may be physically or mentally unable to do so.
-Understanding the signs is crucial to putting a stop to the abuse, holding the abuser accountable and reporting elder abuse.
+Understanding the signs is crucial to putting a stop to the abuse and holding the abuser accountable so that you can report elder abuse.

 Knowing the Signs